 Under both state and federal law, there are weapons offenses and weapons enhancements.
 A weapons offense is a stand-alone charge which includes things like being a felon in possession of a gun, carrying an unlicensed firearm or possession of a knife with a certain type of blade.
 The possession of the weapon is the offense.

 A weapons enhancement charge is added on to a charge of the commission of an underlying offense.
 For example, if you are charged with assault, and it is alleged you used a weapon, you will be charged with assault.
 Then, the use of a weapon will be added to the charge as an enhancement, which means any penalty imposed for the assault will be enhanced, or increased, due to the use of a weapon.
 The penalties are severe.
-It is imperative that you contact a criminal defense attorney Jacksonville residents have relied on for 17 years to handle their state and federal criminal charges.
+It is imperative that you contact a gun charges lawyer to handle their state and federal criminal charges.